Creating a Career Development Plan: Tips and Strategies

 Implement Your Plan

-Put in the time every week.
-At a minimum, you should dedicate a couple of hours per week on personal growth goals outlined – this could involve attending classes or discussions in your area of work, or experimenting with innovative methods at work routinely.
+Spend time on yourself every week.
+Make sure to spend a minimum of hours a week on personal growth goals that you have set out – this might include attending classes, discussion groups in your field of employment or actively trying innovative methods at work routinely.

 | Benefits of Creating a Career Development Plan |